hbeni/fgcom-mumble/server/statuspage/Readme.statuspage.md

 ------------------

 ### Webpage
-Just define a new webroot and set it to this directory.
-Configure your webserver to deliver index.php via the PHP interpreter.
+Just define a new webroot and set it to the directory containing `index.php`.
+Configure your webserver to deliver `index.php` via the PHP interpreter.

 Copy the `config.dist.ini` to `config.ini`.
 You also may want to adapt the webpage configuration file.